Ethenlc/Kotlin/README.md

 - Create a way to give multiple hints with their score penalty getting exponentially higher.
 - Make a way to save the game so that you can come back later.
 This would be useful if it were an application.
 - Connect it so that you can play with other people as well.
 It could be online instead of just on a computer.

+# Note

+The KotlinPractice2 folder is only so that it will run in VSCode because I couldn't figure out another way to get it to run.